stelro/aws-uploader-downloader/README.md

 features :
-Upload/Download objects to amazon aws cloud bucket, list all objects, delete objects, all actions preformed asynchronous, get the URL from the uploaded object, expiration time 1 hour after upload.
+Upload/Download objects to amazon aws cloud bucket, list all objects, delete objects, all actions preformed asynchronously, get the URL from the uploaded object, expiration time 1 hour after upload.

 ## How to use the Application
 Application made with JavaFX, in order to run it you need the latest java JDK.
-To start using clound bucket, you should create Amazon aws s3 account ( https://aws.amazon.com/s3/ ).
+To start using the application, you need to create Amazon s3 cloud bucket account account ( https://aws.amazon.com/s3/ ).
-When you will create new Bucket, just copy the Security credentials from Amazon (Security Key and Access ID), also the Bucket name, and paste it to Settings window, and you are ready to go!
+When you will create the new Bucket, just copy the Security credentials from Amazon (Security Key and Access ID), also the Bucket name, and paste it to Settings window, and you are ready to go!